-I wanted to write something for those of you with BPD who are pregnant, hoping to become pregnant or are interested in pregnancy.
+I wanted to write something for those of you with BPD who are having a baby, hoping to become pregnant or are interested in this topic.
 As I mentioned in my previous pregnancy post, it's difficult to find writing or vlogs by people with BPD about their experiences of pregnancy so I wanted to share mine.

 *Please note, this post briefly mentions a previous early pregnancy loss.
 It also mentions food.*

 My baby was a longed for and dreamed of baby so learning I was pregnant was a joyful and wonderful experience.
 I sensed I was pregnant a week or so before taking a pregnancy test, so I didn't have the fabled two minute wait for two lines to appear on the pregnancy test in the way it's presented in the movies.
 My husband was really happy too.
 I haven't been able to stop thinking about our baby ever since and my love has been growing each day.